 NLMK Lipetsk has been continuously improving its energy efficiency since 1999.
 Starting from 2004, the Company has implemented more than 40 large-scale investment projects with a total investment of more than RUB 14.8 billion.

-- In 2019, the Hot Rolling Shop implemented an investment project for the overhaul of Reheating Furnace No. 2.
-Specific consumption of fuel equivalent was reduced by 47%, amounting to less than 45 kg/t.
+- In 2019, the NLMK Lipetsk Hot Rolling Shop implemented an investment project for the overhaul of Reheating Furnace No. 2.
+As of the end of 2020, the unit’s specific consumption of equivalent fuel was reduced by 47%.

-In 2019, the Group’s flagship site in Lipetsk showed a steady positive trend of energy efficiency indicators: specific energy consumption in core processes, share of captive electricity in consumption.
+In 2020 NLMK Lipetsk, the Group’s main production site, demonstrated a steady positive trend in energy efficiency indicators: specific consumption of purchased energy resources, specific energy intensity, share of captive energy in the site’s total consumption.

 Specific energy intensity of steel production at NLMK Lipetsk, Gcal/t of steel

-A systematic approach to managing the energy complex and consumption rates of basic steelmaking equipment contributes to the achievement of positive improvements in the field of efficient energy use at NLMK Lipetsk.
+A systematic approach to managing the energy facilities, the consumption rates of main and auxiliary steelmaking equipment, and swift equipment interaction contributes to more efficient energy use at NLMK Lipetsk.

-NLMK Group, an international steelmaker, was ranked third in the Top 20 Energy Efficient Companies annual ranking, compiled by Expert RA based on performance data for 600 leading Russian companies.
+NLMK Group was ranked third in the Top 20 Energy Efficient Companies annual ranking, compiled by Expert RA based on performance data for 600 leading Russian companies.